sitch-io/feed_builder/README.md

-# Sitch feed v3
+# Sitch feed builder
-# Another stab at vetting the GSM network around us
+## Another stab at verifying the GSM network around us

 Given that cell phone companies are perfectly entitled to mess with their own internal addressing, things like LAC and CID should be expected to change.